Today’s News in Brief

 Welcome New GAC Members!

-Eight members of ACA upgraded to a Governors Advisory Cabinet (GAC) membership at NCLC.
+Two members of ACA upgraded to a Governors’ Advisory Cabinet (GAC) membership at Engage 2020.
 Special thanks to:

-ACA would like to thank you for your attendance and participation at NCLC 2019!
+ACA would like to thank you for your attendance and participation at Engage 2020.
+We hope to see you at Engage 2021 on Feb.
+3-6, 2021!
 Please check your email tomorrow for a brief feedback survey.
-Save the date: